Plan your Weight loss Surgery in India with Forerunners Healthcare Consultants

 How Does Weight Loss Surgery Work?

 The concept of gastric surgery to control obesity grew out of results of operations for cancer or severe ulcers that removed large portions of the stomach or small intestine.
-Because patients undergoing these procedures tended to lose weight after surgery, some doctors began to use such operations to treat severe obesity.
+Because patients undergoing these procedures tend to lose weight after surgery, some doctors began to use such operations to treat severe obesity.
 The first operation that was widely used for severe obesity was a type of intestinal bypass.
 This operation, first used 40 years ago, caused weight loss through malabsorption.
 The idea was that patients could eat large amounts of food, which would be poorly digested or passed along too fast for the body to absorb many calories.
 The problem with this surgery was that it caused a loss of essential nutrients (malnutrition) and its side effects were unpredictable and sometimes fatal.
 The original form of the intestinal bypass operation is no longer used.

 Surgeons now use other techniques that produce weight loss primarily by limiting how much the stomach can hold.
 Two types of surgical procedures used to promote weight loss are: